silverstripe/developer-docs/en/00_Getting_Started/03_Environment_Management.md

 ```

 [info]
-Environment variables cannot be used outside of Injector config as of version 4.2.
+Environment variables cannot be used outside of Injector config.
 [/info]

 ## Including an extra .env file